eliasdefrancisco/playframework/documentation/manual/working/scalaGuide/main/http/ScalaActions.md

 ## Controllers are action generators

-A `Controller` is nothing more than a singleton object that generates `Action` values.
+A `Controller` is nothing more than a method that generates `Action` values.

 The simplest use case for defining an action generator is a method with no parameters that returns an `Action` value	: